Psychogenic non-epileptic seizure: Epidemiology

-Data on the epidemiology of PNES in the general population remain limited.
+PNES has been reported around the world but accurate epidemiological data is limited due to the fact that this condition is frequently misdiagnosed and underdiagnosed.
 Available estimates suggest that PNES is an uncommon diagnosis in community settings but is frequently encountered in specialized epilepsy care.
 A 2021 systematic review calculated the annual incidence at approximately 3.1 per 100,000, based on population-based studies from Iceland, Scotland, and the United States.
 Using modeling based on incidence and outcome data, the same study estimated a point prevalence of 108.5 per 100,000 in the United States in 2019.
+Available estimates suggest that PNES constitutes 2% of new referrals to general neurology clinics and 11% of cases in emergency centers in community settings.
 Among adults referred to epilepsy monitoring units (EMUs) for refractory seizures, 20–40% are diagnosed with PNES, while outpatient epilepsy clinics report rates of 5–10%.

 The condition is more frequently diagnosed in women, with female-to-male ratios reported between 2.7 and 4.4.
+According to a 2019 review article, 60-80% of PNES patients were females with the average age of onset around 28 years.
+Additionally, it was more often diagnosed in patients from lower socioeconomic backgrounds (which is also observed in epilepsy).
 Estimates are influenced by diagnostic delays, differences in healthcare access, and limited availability of population-based studies.